ilsundal/ncollections/README.md

 **getLast()** returns the last element of the list.
 A NoSuchElementException is thrown if the list is empty.

-**indexOf(element)** returns the first occurrence of the argument element in the list, or undefined if the list does not contain the argument element.
+**indexOf(element)** returns the first occurrence of the argument element in the list, or undefined if the list does not contain the element.

 **insertAt(index, element)** inserts the argument element at the argument index position in the list.
 Returns the list itself.
+An IndexOutOfBoundsException is thrown if the index is out of bounds.

-**lastIndexOf(element)** returns the last occurrence of the argument element in the list, or undefined if the list does not contain the argument element.
+**lastIndexOf(element)** returns the last occurrence of the argument element in the list, or undefined if the list does not contain the element.

 **remove(element)** removes the argument element from the collection.
 Returns true if an element was removed from the list, and false if not.
 If the list contains several elements that are equal to the argument element then only the first such element will be removed.

 **removeAll(elements)** removes the argument elements (an iterable) from the collection.
 Returns true if any element was removed from the list, and false if not.
-If the list contains several elements that are equal to any of argument elements then only the first such element will be removed.
+For each element to be removed, if the list contains several elements that are equal to it, then only the first such element will be removed.

 **removeAt(index)** removes the element at the argument index position in the list.
 It returns the removed element.
 An IndexOutOfBoundsException is thrown if the index is out of bounds.